-Mr. Pappas was appointed by the Alexandria City Council to serve on the City of Alexandria Housing Affordability Advisory Committee, where he currently advises the City Council on issues regarding the maintenance and promotion of affordable housing, makes recommendations for policies governing the expenditures of the City's Housing Trust Fund monies, and oversees the administration of the Trust Fund.
-He also serves as Chairman of the Board of Directors of the Supervisory Patent Examiner and Classifiers Organization (SPECO), which is a nonprofit organization comprised of approximately 400 USPTO managers and professionals established over 50 years ago for promoting the progress of its members and the patent examination system, and serves as an Excellence in Government Senior Fellow with the Partnership for Public Service.
+Mr. Pappas was appointed by the Alexandria City Council to serve on the City of Alexandria Housing Affordability Advisory Committee, where he currently advises the city council on issues regarding the maintenance and promotion of affordable housing, makes recommendations for policies governing the expenditures of the city's Housing Trust Fund monies, and oversees the administration of the trust fund.
+He also serves as Chairman of the Board of Directors of the Supervisory Patent Examiner and Classifiers Organization (SPECO), which is a nonprofit organization comprised of approximately 400 USPTO managers and professionals established over 50 years ago for promoting the progress of its members and the patent examination system.
+He also serves as an Excellence in Government Senior Fellow with the Partnership for Public Service.